adopted-ember-addons/ember-notify/README.md

 `ember-notify` displays wee little notification messages down the bottom of your Ember.js app.
 They're animated, it's awesome!

-Currently uses Zurb Foundation 5 for styling, but it's designed to have support for Bootstrap or custom styling at some point in the future.
-It does what I need right now, just [create an Issue]() if you want to use it for anything.
+By default assumes Zurb Foundation 5 for styling, but you can use Bootstrap styling by calling `Notify.useBootstrap()`.

 The CSS animations are based on the CSS in [alertify.js](http://fabien-d.github.io/alertify.js/).

 ## Usage

-`Ember.Notify` is an instance of the `Ember.Notify.Container` class, and will automatically append itself to the `rootElement` (of the first `Ember.Application` to initialize) the first time you display a notification.

 ```javascript
 import Notify from 'ember-notify';